 Summer Tires vs. All-Season Tires: Which Ones To Get

-When it comes to tires, there are often too many types and styles to choose from.
+When it comes to tire types, there are often too many types and styles to choose from.
 Depending on the region where you live, the most critical factor is likely the season rating of the tires.
-To best optimize driving in hazardous conditions, it’s essential to carefully choose summer tires vs. all-season tires—which ones to get will make a significant difference in a vehicle’s ability to retain traction in different conditions and terrain types.
+To best optimize driving in hazardous road conditions, it’s essential to carefully choose summer tires vs. all-season tires—which ones to get will make a significant difference in a vehicle’s ability to retain traction in different conditions and terrain types.

 What are Summer Tires?